 As much as I wanted to NOT think about it and just wake up from the nightmare, I am so grateful those women were willing to share their experiences and provide comfort since they had been through it too.
 Now, as a mother of an angel myself, I would tell anyone who finds themselves in this unfortunate and tragic situation to spend as much time as possible with your baby, memorize their body, dress them, bathe them, hold them, talk to them, pray over them, and take as many pictures as you can.

 I am so thankful we were urged to take pictures.
 We now have lasting memories with our son.
 There is a beautiful ministry called “Now I Lay Me Down To Sleep”, a group of volunteer photographers that come to the hospital and take the most beautiful, intimate pictures.
-We will never forget his little hands, long skinny feet or the fact that he had his daddy’s ears.
+You can learn more about this ministry HERE We will never forget his little hands, long skinny feet or the fact that he had his daddy’s ears.
 What seemed like a weird thought before everything happened, ended up coming completely natural to us.
 We wanted to make sure that we didn’t regret not taking pictures or having keepsakes.
 Our Hospital has a program called Heartstrings – it facilitated several different charities that donated handmade blankets, baby clothes, teddy bears, and other keepsakes.
 These memories are EVERYTHING, because at the end of it all, that is all you have.

 Living Post Baby When There Is No Baby